akishindev/Publications/delegates/Readme.md

-# Kotlin delegates in Android
+# Kotlin Delegates in Android

-Kotlin is truly a beautiful language with some great features that make application development a fun and exciting experience.
+Kotlin truly is a beautiful language with some great features that make application development a fun and exciting experience.
 One of such features is [Delegated Properties](https://kotlinlang.org/docs/reference/delegated-properties.html).
 In this post we will see how delegates can make our life easier in Android development.

 ## Basics

 First of all, what is a delegate and how does it work?
+Well, it's not that complicated.
 A delegate is just a class that provides the value for a property and handles its changes.
 This allows us to move, or delegate, the getter-setter logic from the property itself to a separate class, letting us reuse this logic.

 You can read more in the official [docs](https://kotlinlang.org/docs/reference/delegated-properties.html).